 The pastor cannot be a perfect shepherd of God’s flock.
 The church member will never fulfill his/her duties perfectly.

-There is a major factor of human existence which you and I must take into consideration in every aspect of life: there is a flaw in us.
+A major factor of human existence which you and I must take into consideration in every aspect of life is the flaw in us.
+We are flawed.
 You are a sinner; I am a sinner.
-We were, we are, and we will continue to be so long as we are alive on earth.
+We were, we are, and we will continue to be so long as we live on this earth.

 As if that’s not bad enough, we live in a fallen world.
-Among other things, that means that everyone else is in the same situation as us.
-“There is no righteous, no not one” (Romans 3:10, quoting from Psalm 14 and 53).
+Among other things, that means that everyone else is in the same situation as we.
+“There is none righteous, no not one” (Romans 3:10, quoting Psalm 14:3 and 53:3).

 When Isaiah was given a clear glimpse of himself, he saw two things that rocked him to his core: he was a man of “unclean lips,” meaning an unworthy heart; and what must have been infinitely more depressing to him, everyone around him was in the same boat (Isaiah 6:5).